Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 7. Evidence of not born in Cyprus

-If you picked our Cyprus Limited Package with Non-Dom, we'll only ask you to fill out an application to proof that you and your parents are not born in Cyprus.
+If you pick our Cyprus Limited Package with Non-Dom, we'll only ask you to complete an application to prove that you and your parents were not born in Cyprus.

 The Non-Dom Certificate